enricobn/rasm/README.md

 # RASM

-A native compiler (for now it produces only i386/x86-64 Linux executables, depending on the target) for a "non-pure" functional language.
+A compiler (for now it produces only i386/x86-64 Linux executables, depending on the target) for a "non-pure" functional language.
 It is still in an experimental phase (and probably it will always be...)

 **It is not secure, so try it at your own risk!!!**